-“But everyone in the neighborhood was starving,” she says.
-“So my father took all the rice, made it into ddeok, and shared it with the entire neighborhood—especially the elders,” who had been suffering the most.
+“But everyone in the neighbourhood was starving,” she says.
+“So my father took all the rice, made it into ddeok and shared it with the entire neighbourhood – especially the elders,” who had been suffering the most.
 Joo Yang, in revisiting the moment, struggles to admit that as a desperate child, she had a hard time accepting her father’s decision.
-But their neighbors all hailed him a great man, and her family felt a new appreciation among the community.
+But their neighbours all hailed him a great man, and her family felt a new appreciation among the community.
 She could better understand it a little bit later in life.

 For dessert, coincidentally, we are served sweet ddeok as well.
 In chef Lee’s hands, of course, it takes a more decadent form: a dense, mapled hockey puck of pancakey sugardough, flecked with black and white sesame and a pine nut pendant.
-They come so abundant in their saucers that, compensating for the diet-conscious demurs around my table, I swallow three or four to minimize the waste—a task their deliciousness abets.
+They come so abundant in their saucers that, compensating for the diet-conscious demurs around my table, I swallow three or four to minimise the waste – a task their deliciousness abets.

 After we’ve all finished eating, she rises from her table to give a little speech.
 She touches briefly on many of the things she’ll elaborate in our subsequent conversation, and on how listening to pirate foreign radio as a child helped her to fathom the outside world.
 She mentions what it was like living alone for three years after her family defected, and all the lies she told and things she sold to get by.
 She talks a bit about finally escaping across the Tumen River herself at age 20, only to be imprisoned by Chinese patrolmen, and ultimately liberated by a bribe from a South Korean nonprofit.

 She says all of these things with a tentative but promising grasp of English, sometimes speaking instead through an interpreter.
-As she concludes, Joo Yang urges us to support the North Korean public in any way we can, emphasizing her deep faith in their potential as a people.
-Perhaps well convinced by all that she has just shared—perhaps for shame of the sweet flavors still settled on our lips—everyone seems to know what she means.
+As she concludes, Joo Yang urges us to support the North Korean public in any way we can, emphasising her deep faith in their potential as a people.
+Perhaps well convinced by all that she has just shared – perhaps for shame of the sweet flavours still settled on our lips – everyone seems to know what she means.